carlashley/loopdown/.github/ISSUE_TEMPLATE/package-install-prompt-issue.md

 **Is the `--pkg-server` argument being used?**
 - :white_check_mark: Yes
 - :negative_squared_cross_mark: No
+- :black_square_button: Not Applicable

 **If the `--pkg-server` argument has been used, have the packages been refreshed within the last week?**
 - :white_check_mark: Yes
 - :negative_squared_cross_mark: No
+- :black_square_button: Not Applicable

 **Is the `--cache-server` argument being used?**
 - :white_check_mark: Yes
 - :negative_squared_cross_mark: No
+- :black_square_button: Not Applicable

 **If the `--cache-server` has been used, has `loopdown` been run on one Mac to pre-warm the cache?**
 - :white_check_mark: Yes
 - :negative_squared_cross_mark: No
+- :black_square_button: Not Applicable

 Has the `--log-level debug` argument and parameter been used?